BeTha38/Implementation-of-Finite-Automata-and-Buchi-Automata-in-the-Isabelle-Proof-Assistant/README.md

 For Büchi automata it is shown, that NBAs have the same expressive power as omega regular expressions and NBAs with multiple initial states (NBA-multi), however DBAs do not encompass all omega regular languages, shown using the limit languages of DBAs.
 For DBAs there is a simple complementation algorithm.

-Furthermore, it is formally proven that the class of omega regular languages is closed under:
+Furthermore, it is formally proved that the class of omega regular languages is closed under:

 * intersection
 * union